The #USvsHate Process

 - If you disagree with the message, address the message, while respecting the creator.

 - **It’s OK to explore additional #US hashtags.
-By insisting on inclusion and justice for all, #USvsHate lays the foundation for all sorts of public statements about improving the world together.
-We’ve seen students make crucial public messages about economic inequality, education opportunity, even climate change.
+In insisting on inclusion and justice for all, we’ve seen students make crucial public messages about economic inequality, education opportunity, even climate change.
 If your students feel their final messages need a different #US hashtag in addition to #USvsHate (e.g., #USvsRacism; #USvsSexism; #USvsPoverty; #USvsInjustice; #USforJustice; #USforEarth, etc.), go for it!
 On any messages that win our contests, we will combine your #US hashtag of choice with #USvsHate.
+Our 2022-2023 Special Call invites the additional hashtag #LetUsLearn.

 Less Details